The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: MCMC

 \subsection{Prediction}

 Under the MCMC approach presented above, it is straightforward to perform prediction for functions of the unobserved (infinite-dimensional) part $Y_u$ of the process $Y$.

 Let $h(Y_u)$ be some finite-dimensional real and tractable function of $Y_u$.
 This includes, for example, the process $Y$ at a finite collection of locations.
-Under the Bayesian approach, prediction ought to be performed through the posterior predictive distribution of $h$, i.e., $\pi(h(Y_u)|Y_o)$.
+Under the Bayesian approach, prediction ought to be performed through the posterior predictive distribution of $h$, i.e., $\pi(h(Y_u)\mid Y_o)$.
 An approximate sample from this distribution can be obtained within the proposed MCMC algorithm by sampling from the respective full conditional distribution of $h(Y_u)$ at each iteration of the Gibbs sampler.
-From a theoretical point of view, this consist of performing the following marginalization via Monte Carlo.

-Function $h(Y_u)$ is simulated from is full conditional distribution by sampling $Y_u$, from the base GP, at the finite collection of locations required to compute $h(Y_u)$ and then computing this function.
+Function $h(Y_u)$ is simulated from its full conditional distribution by sampling $Y_u$, from $\pi_{\mathcal{G}}(Y_u|Y_N,N,Y_o,\theta_G)$, at the finite collection of locations required to compute $h(Y_u)$.